paananen/pic-hub/README.md

 # pic-hub
 Picture viewing and management platform.

 Simple, right?
+Well, maybe not so simple.
+So I've created a getting started site here > [Getting Started](https://github.com/paananen/pic-hub/wiki)

+Remember this is a work in progress - so things might be a bit jankey for a while.

+...but...

-Got an idea or see something you can help with?
+If you've got an idea or see something you can help with?
 Go for it!
 I don't have a contribution guide yet (because... see [ToDo](https://github.com/paananen/pic-hub/blob/master/README.md#todo-list) list), so feel free to write some code and ~~send it in~~

 `git add . `